 Kirtan: The Power of Sound

-In a Kirtan session, mantras are sung in call- and response.
-Repeating the mantra over and over, lets you sink into deeper layers of your meditation.
-Continuously singing the same lyrics over-and-over, makes it easier to remember and follow along.
+During a kirtan session, mantras are sung in a call-and-response style.
+The leader sings a line, and the group echoes it back.
+Repeating the mantra over and over helps you sink into deeper layers of meditation.
+The repetition makes it easy to remember the words and follow along, even if you are new to the practice.

-It does however require some attention not to get distracted by thoughts arising in the mind.
-The whirlwinds of our mind, as Patanjali calls them, are always there.
-In our minds, we’re pondering over the things that happened yesterday, or thinking about what will happen tomorrow.
+Staying focused can be challenging as thoughts naturally arise.
+The whirlwinds of our mind, as Patanjali calls them, are always present.
+In our minds, we often find ourselves pondering over the things that happened yesterday, or thinking about what will happen tomorrow.
 This distracts us from the here-and-now, from being in the moment.

-No experience needed.
-It’s not about singing beautifully.
-The most important thing is that you can express your voice.
-Singing together brings a safe environment to do so, and so much joy and connection.
+Everyone’s welcome at a kirtan—no experience needed.
+It’s not about singing perfectly; it’s about expressing your voice.
+Singing together creates a safe and welcoming space, filled with joy and connection.

 Previous